Resources for Counselors

 With the war in Iraq and in Afghanistan, more children are having their parents in the military, whether active, reserved, or deployed to combat zones.
 As school counselors we are in a unique position to help these vulnerable children to cope with their fears, losses, and changes in family life.
-Below are fact sheets, articles, curricula, and recent research in the field.
+Below are Web Resources, Journal Research Articles, and Curriculum Materials in the field.

 National Association of School Psychologists

 NASP provides resources for schools to help children cope with the effects of war and deployment of parents.